armory/docs/content/en/docs/plugin-guide/plugin-policy-engine.md

 ### Pipeline save

 This is the simplest use case for Policy Engine and where many users begin.
 You can enforce policies on all pipelines when they get saved.
 This ensures that any pipeline that violates a policy cannot be saved.
 A common use case for this kind of policy is requiring all pipelines to have a certain stage.
-T

-he following example shows the `rego` syntax for a policy that requires all pipelines to have a `preFlightCheck` type stage:
+The following example shows the `rego` syntax for a policy that requires all pipelines to have a `preFlightCheck` type stage:

 ```opa
 package spinnaker.persistence.pipelines.before